vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    Our goal is to visualize the boats on a map so that we can see how close the teams are to the starting line at the star signal.
 Luckily, our data contains the geographical coordinate (latitude + longitude) of each boat at each moment in the race.
 However, we first have to instruct Oracle Analytics Cloud to interpret our coordinates as such.

-   From the home page of Oracle Analytics Cloud, choose "Data", then click the ribbon and select "Open".
+   From the home page of Oracle Analytics Cloud, choose "Data", then click the ribbon `Race Data` and select "Open".

    ![pic2](images/open-dataset.png)